robang74/redfishos/recovery/README.md

   * arp-scan-1.10.0-1.el8.aarch64.rpm

-The script that downloads and creates this tarball named sysdebug-utils.tar.gz wich its size is near 4Mb.
-Therefore is not included in this repository.
-Moreover, due to its nature it is not immediate - at the moment - to deploy somewhere else than the root filesystem:
+The script that downloads and creates this tarball is named sysdebug-utils.tar.gz, and its size is near 4Mb.
+Therefore, it is not included in this repository.
+Moreover, due to its nature, it is not immediate - at the moment - to deploy somewhere else than the root filesystem:

 ```
 tar -k xvzf $PWD/sysdebug-utils.tar.gz -C /
 ```

-The `-k` avoids overwriting the original files but it is supposed that they were not in place if you need this tarball.
+The `-k` avoids overwriting the original files, but it is supposed that they were not in place if you need this tarball.